anyproto/docs/basics/space/import-export.md

 **Add the integration to the pages you want to import into Anytype.** Pages will be imported with all children documents.

-- **Ensure you select all root pages** to avoid broken links in Anytype after the import.
-- If you have a lot of files in your Notion workspace, make sure you have a good internet connection, your computer is plugged into power, and sleep mode is disabled to ensure a smooth import process.

 1. **Click on the three dots in the upper right corner, then click Connect to (you may need to scroll the menu).** Select your Anytype integration.
    ![Connect to Anytype integration](../../.gitbook/assets/notion/2-1.png)

+2. **Ensure you select all root pages** to avoid broken links in Anytype after the import.

+3. **Add the Integration to each page's connection** to ensure that the pages and their linked content are imported correctly.

+#### Step 3

+**Finalize the import and ensure a smooth process:**

-2. **Press Confirm.** Now, you just need to paste your Internal Integration Token into Anytype.
+1. **Paste your Internal Integration Token into Anytype.**
    ![Press Confirm](../../.gitbook/assets/notion/2-2.png)

+2. **Prepare for a smooth import:**
+  - Use a good internet connection, especially if you have a large number of files.
+  - Keep your computer plugged into power.
+  - Disable sleep mode on your computer to allow the import process to complete without interruptions.

 </details>